Last updated on Dec 20, 2022

 Commons are shared artifacts or assets that should be freed from organizational context and ownership.

 Bob develops an open source irrigation system for his garden.
-Everything you need to know about this irrigation system is packaged into a single digital artifact and stored as a stand-alone Resource.
-This digital artifact contains information about how to build the irrigation system (content), but also about how the irrigation system was created in the first place (economic data): Bob's activities, their type, duration, money spent on parts, the organization context in which the work was done, everything is recoverable.
+Everything you need to know about this irrigation system is packaged into a single (composable) digital artifact and stored as a stand-alone (digital) Resource.
+This digital artifact contains information about how to build the irrigation system (content), but also about how the irrigation system was created in the first place (economic data): Bob's activities, their type, duration, money spent on parts, the organizational context in which the work was done, everything is recoverable.

 Lynn evolves within another organizational context, geographically removed from Bob.
 She would like to build an irrigation system for her own garden.
 She performs an online search and finds a digital artifact that Bob created, detailing an irrigation system, a model.
 She accesses the model using her own digital environment and can now follow instructions to produce the irrigation system.
 Whenever she has questions she can message Bob, right there, on top of this Resource, similarly to how we create comments in a Google doc and tag someone in it.
 But Lynn needs to add a new feature to this device, so she develops it and appends it to the same digital artifact that Bob first created (content), including some information about her efforts (economic data).
 The new version of this digital artifact will continue to live its life as a stand-alone resource, waiting for someone else to interact with it, use it, improve it, fork it or remix it with something else.